 When drying your mint, you need to keep this in mind:

 The goal of drying your herbs and food, in general, is to remove the moisture from the plant, while preserving the nutrients.
 The antioxidants, the microelements, the flavor and the aroma – it all stays inside.
 You don’t want to dry your herbs just to prevent them from going bad, you want to maintain the nutrition and flavor of the fresh plant, even better – you want to condense it.

 Before starting to dry your mint, make sure to wash it thoroughly – you don’t want to have dried mint leaves with dirt on them.
 Pat them dry and proceed with the method you choose.

-Another option, which I’ve used is an old mosquito net (actually an old window insect screen) that I attached to an old frame and it has worked perfectly.
-If I ever make a more beautiful version I’ll make sure to share it here.
-But in case you need instructions and want to make your own herb drying rack, I really like this tutorial.
+Something I’ve used is an old mosquito net (actually an old window insect screen) that I attached to an old frame and it has worked perfectly for me.
+But if you want to save space, you can even get a herb drying rack from the store, or you can make your own as shown in this tutorial.

 in the oven